OWASP/samm/Current Releases/head/core/verification/v-security-testing.md

 With tools to run automated security tests, projects within the organization should routinely run security tests and review results during development.
 In order to make this scalable with low overhead, security testing tools should be configured to automatically run as part of the development process, and findings should be inspected as they occur.
 Feed results from other security test activities into adding or improving the integrated security testing as part of development.
 For example, if a security penetration test identifies issues with session management, any changes to session management should trigger  explicit security tests before pushing the changes to production.

 Security champions and the central secure software group review results from automated and manual security tests during development including these results as part of the security awareness trainings towards the development teams.
-Integrate lessons learned in overall playbooks to improve security testing as part of the organisation development.
+Integrate lessons learned in overall playbooks to improve security testing as part of the organization development.
 If there are unaddressed findings that remain as accepted risks for the release, stakeholders and development managers should work together to establish a concrete timeframe for addressing them.

 ### Maturity Questions
-#### Q 1
-#### Do projects use security testing to evaluate security during development?

-**Answer Options**

-- No
-- Yes, a small percentage are/do
-- Yes, at least half of them are/do
-- Yes, the majority of them are/do

-### Quality Indicators
+{{< questions "Security Testing" "B" 3 >}}

 <!--
 #### Notes